 Listen to Robert Emmerich introduce The Big Apple, a hit song from 1937.
 Music written by Bob and performed by Tommy Dorsey's Clambake Seven with Bob on piano.
 Lyrics written by Buddy Bernier and sung by Edythe Wright.
 Audio provided by Dorothy Emmerich.

 The Big Apple.
-An etymological dictionary (over 15,000 entries) investigating the origins of American words, names, quotations and phrases, specializing in modern slang, neologisms, nicknames, acronyms, slogans, mottos, proverbs, adages, idioms. aphorisms, riddles, puns and jokes.
+An etymological dictionary (over 20,000 entries) investigating the origins of American words, names, quotations and phrases, specializing in modern slang, neologisms, nicknames, acronyms, slogans, mottoes, proverbs, adages, idioms. aphorisms, riddles, puns and jokes.
 There are regional dictionaries of New York City, Florida, Oregon and Texas.
 Established 2004.
 A website by Barry Popik (etymologist "King of Dad Jokes and Oneliners").

 Above, a cartoon representing the idea of the "big apple" from the 1920s.
 Click to see the full version.